 Very often, at least in the translation and design industries, December and January are the worst two months when it comes to a good workflow.
 They can get quite slow and work only starts picking up again by mid-February.
 Just as having a cash cushion before you start is crucial, so is saving money during the rest of the year to live comfortably over quiet months.
 Acknowledging that we won’t have consistent incomes every month allows us to plan ahead.

 As a freelancer, landing clients might sometimes be limited by your own skill set.
 Partnering up with other professionals with skills that complement your own allows freelancers to increase the number of services they are able to offer, which in turn means more and bigger clients.
 Besides, when you are part of a team where each person takes care of a specific task, your productivity gets a boost because you only focus on what you are able to do well.

 Show Confidence (Even If You Don’t Feel It)

 Are you familiar with the phrase ‘Fake it until you make it’?
 If you are not, learn it and make it your motto.
 Fake your own confidence until it becomes real, but always deliver on the expectations you set for your clients.
-If a client asks you whether you are able to carry out a certain job and you are not entirely sure, always say yes (and then run to your laptop to perfect your knowledge, so that you deliver top-notch work).
+You should never, however, fake your skills.
+If a client asks you whether you are able to carry out a certain job, and you know you have the skills to do it but are not entirely confident on yourself, always say yes.
+Don’t let the impostor syndrome play against you if you have the necessary training to deliver top-notch work.